judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

 ## DECEMBER 2024
-"New piece" commissioned by Brisbane Music Festival will be performed by Alex Raineri (piano) and Lina Andonovska (flute) on Friday 13th December at 1-2pm and 14th December 6-7pm [more info here](https://brismusicfestival.com/?fbclid=IwY2xjawE203RleHRuA2FlbQIxMAABHf3kvutj754iFDexxbuBW2ZWMKbfGbuabJBEZxTgiWe85xmZHeFtF7Q_WA_aem_JWHfnXw0ul-A5tSrOsjYOg)
+"All You Can Do Is Hang On For Dear Life" commissioned by Alex Raineri for 2024 Brisbane Music Festival, will be performed by Alex Raineri (piano) and Lina Andonovska (flute) on Friday 13th December at 1-2pm and 14th December 6-7pm [more info here](https://brismusicfestival.com/?fbclid=IwY2xjawE203RleHRuA2FlbQIxMAABHf3kvutj754iFDexxbuBW2ZWMKbfGbuabJBEZxTgiWe85xmZHeFtF7Q_WA_aem_JWHfnXw0ul-A5tSrOsjYOg)

 ## NOVEMBER 2024
 "Everything Was Asleep As If The Universe Was A Vast Mistake" will be performed by the National Symphony Orchestra at the National Concert Hall on the 29 November 2024, conducted by Patrik Ringborg alongside Dvorak's cello concerto and Tchaikovsky's Symphony no.5.